Hi there, I’m Nicola–pleased to meet you!

 What I believe about Theatre

 1. Theatre is a unique art form that brings a group of people together into a room to be present together, empathizing with the humans they see on stage.
 It is live and in person.
 The audience can feel the energy radiating off of the actors and cannot skip ahead or mute…there is a contract of trust between the audience and the performers, an agreement to be present with each other for a period of time.
 What a beautiful thing.
-There is nothing else quite like it.

 4. The purpose of art is to ask questions.
 It is NOT to tell people how or what to think (propaganda).

 5. Stories reflect people back to themselves.
-The more true to life the people on stage are, the better the story is (i.e. complex people, complex situations, complex emotions.
-Life is complex, life is not black and white).
+The more true to life the people on stage are, the better the story is (i.e. complex people, complex situations, complex emotions….life is complex, life is not black and white).

-7. Good art isn’t necessarily comfortable art.
+6. Good art isn’t necessarily comfortable art.
 If you have patrons emailing you to complain because what you made pushed their buttons, it may be a sign of success.

 Opening Night for Little Dipper Theatre’s Common Grace